Machinability: Surface finish method

 The surface finish is sometimes used to measure the machinability of a material.
-Soft, ductile materials tend to form a built up edge.
+Soft, ductile materials tend to form a built-up edge.
 Stainless steel and other materials with a high strain hardening ability also want to form a built up edge.
-Aluminium alloys, cold worked steels, and free machining steels, as well as materials with a high shear zone don't tend to form built up edges, so these materials would rank as more machinable.
+Aluminium alloys, cold worked steels, and free-machining steels, as well as materials with a high shear zone, do not tend to form built-up edges, so these materials would rank as more machinable.

 The advantage of this method is that it is easily measured with the appropriate equipment.
 The disadvantage of this criterion is that it is often irrelevant.
-For instance when making a rough cut, the surface finish is of no importance.
+For instance, when making a rough cut, the surface finish is of no importance.
 Also, finish cuts often require a certain accuracy that naturally achieves a good surface finish.
-This rating method also doesn't always agree with other methods.
-For instance titanium alloys would rate well by the surface finish method, low by the tool life method, and intermediate by the power consumption method.
+This rating method also does not always agree with other methods.
+For instance, titanium alloys would rate well by the surface finish method, low by the tool life method, and intermediate by the power consumption method.

 Machinability rating

 The machinability rating of a material attempts to quantify the machinability of various materials.
 It is expressed as a percentage or a normalized value.
 The American Iron and Steel Institute (AISI) determined machinability ratings for a wide variety of materials by running turning tests at 180 surface feet per minute (sfpm).
 It then arbitrarily assigned 160 Brinell B1112 steel a machinability rating of 100%.
 The machinability rating is determined by measuring the weighted averages of the normal cutting speed, surface finish, and tool life for each material.
-Note that a material with a machinability rating less than 100% would be more difficult to machine than B1112 and material with a value more than 100% would be easier.
+Note that a material with a machinability rating less than 100% would be more difficult to machine than B1112, and material with a value more than 100% would be easier.